 Patient/Family Liaison volunteers facilitate communication and support to families and patients in the ED, providing a human touch and contact during times of extraordinary stress.
 Minimum of one year commitment.

-Volunteers deliver flowers, gift arrangements, and E-Cards sent to the hospital.
+Volunteers deliver flowers, gift arrangements, and online greeting cards sent to the hospital.

 Gift Shop *+